SSH Artwork

 This is the key part.
 You probably have to have _a lot_ of patience to get anything reasonable.

-• tayiorrobinson 7 months ago
+• tayiorrobinson a year ago

 It's probably still more secure than trying to compare the regular old string representations (who checks more than the last 5 characters from the end?)